Successes

 We don't always win either.
 But we handle each mandate with the greatest care and we are particularly pleased about some of the procedures won.
 A selection of such recent successes is presented here:

-Legal proceedings (Regional Courts and Higher Regional Courts)
+Proceedings before Regional Courts and Higher Regional Courts

 • Regional Court Frankfurt am Main, decision of 17.8.2023 - 2-03 O 536/23: In preliminary injunction proceedings, we enforced a claim for injunctive relief against the online edition of a newspaper due to business infringement.